-Sea trout swam up the rivers.
-It was primarily eaten fresh, sometimes smoked but it was not suited for salting.
+Sea trout swims up the rivers.
+In the old days it was primarily eaten fresh, sometimes smoked but it was not suited for salting.
 Dried plaice or flounder replaced dried cod or haddock and this practice has recently been revived.
 Dried flounder is attractively packaged and sold at tourist attractions in the area.
 Through to the 20th century, children and teenagers were sent to the coastline to pick up the cod that had beached itself hunting capelin.
 Otherwise, people lived off half-dried fish, boiled fresh fish when available and roe cakes.
 The roe cakes were known across the country, the batter consists of roes and meal and they were boiled in whey.
 There is a land-based river trout farm in Fagridalur, close to Vík í Mýrdal.
 The farm uses cold water that comes from under the neighboring lava.
 Therefore, the river trout grows slower and consequently is less fatty.

 Seals & Cliff Birds

 In the eastern part of Southern Iceland, seals were hunted and the meat from the young harp seal and the pups in spring was considered the best.
 Seal fat was boiled with beans as a delicacy.
 Puffins were caught in pocket nets in Reynishverfi, Vík and Dyrhólaey and eaten fresh as well as salted.
 Beinastrjúgur, was made in Mýrdalur up until the 20th century.
 Bones from cod, livestock and birds were boiled until they became soft, then pickled and eaten with small breads.

 The Arctic fulmar defines the cuisine of Mýrdalur.
 Fulmar is first mentioned in the area around 1820.
 Precise descriptions exist of the traditions and customs of fulmar hunting trips representing a treasure trove for tourism in this area and Vestmannaeyjar.